astsu777/ansible-role-common/README.md

   - vim
   - iperf
   - pwgen
+  - nano
+  - tmux

 - Configure the NTP service to start at boot
-- Modify logrotate's rsyslog configuration to take care of any log files in /var/log/cron
+- Modify logrotate's rsyslog configuration to take care of any log files in /var/log/cronjobs

 Requirements
 ------------